OpenTak/notes/README.md

-# notes
+# Notes

-RFCs and Notes on OpenTak decisions
+RFCs and Notes on OpenTak decisions.